Isayso/PlaylistEditor/README.md

 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.
 Search for names and find duplicate links to merge files.
 Copy/paste links to other editor instance.
 A copy link to clipboard with a delayed loop for JDownloader is integrated.
 Send or queue links to the connected Kodi device.
-Play links on Windows with installed VLC player.
+Play links on Windows with installed VLC player or download with youtube-dl / ffmpeg.

 ![UI](KodiPlaylistEditor.1.4.PNG)